microsoft/TypeScript/doc/spec.md

 }
 ```

-In class ‘A’, the accesses to ‘x’ are permitted because ‘x’ is declared in ‘A’, and the accesses to ‘y’ are permitted because both take place through an instance of ‘A’ or a type derived from ‘A’.
-In class ‘B’, access to ‘x’ is not permitted, and the first access to ‘y’ is an error because it takes place through an instance of ‘A’, which is not derived from the enclosing class ‘B’.
+In class 'A', the accesses to 'x' are permitted because 'x' is declared in 'A', and the accesses to 'y' are permitted because both take place through an instance of 'A' or a type derived from 'A'.
+In class 'B', access to 'x' is not permitted, and the first access to 'y' is an error because it takes place through an instance of 'A', which is not derived from the enclosing class 'B'.

 ### <a name="8.2.3"/>8.2.3 Inheritance and Overriding

-A derived class ***inherits*** all members from its base class it doesn’t ***override***.
+A derived class ***inherits*** all members from its base class it doesn't ***override***.
 Inheritance means that a derived class implicitly contains all non-overridden members of the base class.
 Only public and protected property members can be overridden.

 A property member in a derived class is said to override a property member in a base class when the derived class property member has the same name and kind (instance or static) as the base class property member.
 The type of an overriding property member must be assignable (section [3.8.4](#3.8.4)) to the type of the overridden property member, or otherwise a compile-time error occurs.